Paul Fix (racing driver): Racing career

-He also participated in the Canadian GT Challenge Cup sanctioned by the ASN Canada FIA.
+Fix also participated in the Canadian GT Challenge Cup sanctioned by the ASN Canada FIA.
 Career highlights include the 2005 Champ Car Trans-Am series Molson Indy Montreal at Circuit Gilles Villeneuve.
 Fix started 7th overall, finishing first in the GT category.
 He raced in his number 77 Stopflex Mustang sponsored by Computer Systems Centre and Drive!
 Magazine.

 Fix participated in many other major events throughout his career including pole position for the 2005 Taylor Woodrow Grand Prix of San Jose Cytomax 100.

-After a short break Fix returned to professional racing in the SCCA Pro Trans-Am Road Racing Series 2013 season as a member of the Tony Ave Racing team, managed by fellow racecar driver Tony Ave.
+After a short break, Fix returned to professional racing in the SCCA Pro Trans-Am Road Racing Series 2013 season as a member of the Tony Ave Racing team, managed by fellow racecar driver Tony Ave.
 With this team Fix won the 2013 Trans-Am Championship Series Round 3 in the TA class at Lime Rock Park in Connecticut, and placed second at the Finger Lakes Wine Country Classic Trans Am Championship Round 4.

 Fix Motorsports cars have received several awards, including the "MSD Hard Charger" and "Westward Tools Tough Team" awards at Mid-Ohio Buckeye 100 in 2002.